Thursday, September 9, 2021

 Altar, St. Paul's Episcopal Church, Plymouth, Wisconsin

-The actions of the Roman Catholic bishops have prompted a larger discussion in their church and in others about the nature of the Eucharist.
-In particular, the question “Whose table is it?” has been raised.
-But, the answer to that question is less simple and less straightforward than some memes and soundbites suggest.
+Whose table is it?
+The answer to that question is less simple and less straightforward than some memes and soundbites suggest.
 Whose table it is depends on who is the host and who is the guest.

-The ultimate host of the Eucharistic Feast is God, the mutual giving and receiving that is the Holy Trinity, manifested in Jesus and his self-sacrificial way on the cross.
+The ultimate host of the Eucharistic Feast is God, the mutual giving and receiving that is the Holy Trinity, manifested in Jesus and his self-sacrificial way of the cross.
 To eat at the table of this Host is to participate in the life of one who wills to reconfigure us in his own cruciform image.

 But there is a penultimate eucharistic host, namely, the Church, the body of Christ itself, re-membered in mutual communion.
 If the Church is the penultimate host of the Eucharist, who then is the penultimate guest?
 Paradoxically, it is again God.
 In the Eucharist, the body of Christ, the Church, is both guest and host, and the divine Host is also the Guest.